massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 The project provides a clear methodological progression from a deterministic optimization model to a stochastic formulation that incorporates uncertainty.
 The R implementation focuses on data simulation and exploratory analysis, while the optimization framework is defined explicitly in the README as required.

-_This structure ensures conceptual clarity, methodological correctness, and consistency between theory and empirical analysis._

 <br>